ginapult/fs-app-mern-exercise-tracker/README.md

 * CORS - cross origin resource sharing - allows AJAX request to access remote hosts - access stuff outside server from our server
 * dotenv - loads env variables from dotenv file
 * nodemon - global - npm install -g nodemon
+___
+* React
+  * JS library for building UIs
+  * Components - small and isolated pieces of code
+    * tell React what we want to see on the screen
+    * when data changes, React efficiently updates and re-renders component
+    * React.Component classes
+    * Components take in parameters or 'props' and returns a React Element, or hierarchy of views, to display through the render () method - syntax is jsx, not html - jsx comes with full power of js
+      * e.g. ShoppingList extends React.Component > {this.props.name}
+    * instead of class we have className

 ### MongoDB
 * table = collections